 After Your Procedure

-When you wake up in the recovery room, you may be sore at your harvest sites.
+- Be sore at your harvest sites.
 Your nurse will give you pain medication to help with any discomfort.

-- Drink at least 6 to 8 glasses of liquids everyday for 4 days after your procedure.
+- Drink at least 6 to 8 glasses of liquids every day for 4 days after your procedure.

 Call Your Doctor or Nurse if You Have:

-- Bleeding from your harvest sites
+- Bleeding from your harvest sites.

-- Redness or drainage at your harvest sites
+- Redness or drainage at your harvest sites.

-- A cough that does not go away
+- A cough that doesn’t go away.